doverunner/cpix-api-client/java/README.md

 ---------------------------------------
-# Doverunner CPIX Client for Java
+# DoveRunner CPIX Client for Java
- This module shows the clien code for CPIX communication with Doverunner KMS server in Java.
+ This module shows the clien code for CPIX communication with DoveRunner KMS server in Java.